Nucla-Naturita Visitors Center

 We expect your stay in the West End of Montrose County, Colorado to be a memorable and enjoyable one.
-You will find adventure: Fishing, Hunting, Snowmobiling, Cross-Country Skiing, Camping, Hiking, Backpacking, Biking, Canoeing, Swimming, ATV Trails, Horseback Riding.
+You will find adventure: Fishing, Hunting, Snowmobiling, Cross-Country Skiing, Camping, Hiking, Backpacking, Biking, Canoeing, Swimming, ATV and Jeep Trails, Horseback Riding.

 UNCOMPAHGRE PLATEAU -- US FOREST SERVICE: This vast outdoor recreation area gives you room to breathe.
 The word "Uncompahgre" is Ute describing water "dirty water" or "rocks that make water red."
 There are plenty of hiking, biking, climbing, and OHVs trails.
 The Paradox OHV Trail is 110 mile long, the route links two other long distance trails in the region, the Tabeguache Trail to the east on the Uncompahgre Plateau and the Kokopelli Trail to the west in the La Sal Mountains of Utah.
 Together, the three trails form the "Grand Loop" a 360 mile backcountry system.
 Trail users will experience some of the most rugged and remote backcountry terrain in the lower 48.